conectcell/beejee-test-task/README.md

 ## Design is awful and markup is disgusting.
 I know it

-##Also I would like to remove as many warning as possible
+##Also I would like to remove as many warnings as possible

-I wanted to make as many small reusable components as possible.
+If I had more time I would like to create as many small reusable components as possible.
+In SOLID the most usable and good principle is Single Responsibility Principle.
+So I would like to make components that do only one thing.